algorandfoundation/algokit-cli/docs/cli/index.md

 ### client

-typed ApplicationClient from and ARC-32 application.json
+Create a typed ApplicationClient from an ARC-32 application.json

 ```shell
 algokit generate client [OPTIONS]